-Stand-up show / Storytelling starring Ben Target, Richard Gadd, Nick Hall, Adam Riches, Ben Wilson, Daniel Cook, David Elms, Charles Booth, Stevie Martin, Liz Smith and 1 more that was performed at Pleasance Dome at 9:45pm for 1 hour, on the following days in August 2015.
+Stand-up show / storytelling starring Ben Target, Richard Gadd, Nick Hall, Adam Riches, Ben Wilson, Daniel Cook, David Elms, Charles Booth, Stevie Martin, Liz Smith and 1 more performed on the following days in August 2015...

 Let's get ready to Volfsball as the Queen Dome Centaurs battle the Courtyard Lizards in the Foster's Edinburgh Comedy Award winner's brand new show that just so happens to be the greatest frickin' sports movie you ever done saw, live on stage!
 'A triumph of cunningly crafted, high-energy character comedy' (Time Out).
 'Will make you laugh yourself silly and what could be better than that?'
 (Telegraph).
 'I rule in this' (Coach Coach). ***** (Telegraph). ***** (Independent). ***** (Time Out). ***** (Scotsman). ***** (Chortle.co.uk).

 - The Skinny

 - Broadway Baby